On Threefolds Isogenous to a Product of Curves: Introduction

+where the $C_i$'s are compact Riemann surfaces of genus at least two and $G$ is a finite group acting freely on $C_1 \times \ldots \times C_n$.
 This class of varieties of general type has been introduced by Catanese in \cite{Cat00}.
 Since then, a considerable amount of literature appeared, especially in the case of surfaces.
-Surfaces isogenous to a product of curves are completely classified in the boundary case $\chi(\OH_S)= 1$, i.e.~$p_g(S)=q(S)$.
-Recall that the Bogomolov-Miyaoka-Yau inequality $K_S^2 \leq 9 \chi(\mathcal O_S)$ and the Debarre inequality $K^2_S\geq 2p_g(S) $ imply $0\leq q(S) = p_g(S) \leq 4$.

-In \cite{Be82}, Beauville classifies all minimal surfaces $S$ of general type with $p_g(S)=q(S)=4$: they are products of two genus two curves.

-A minimal surface $S$ of general type with $p_g(S)=q(S)=3$ is either the symmetric square of a genus three curve or $S\cong(F_2 \times F_3)/\tau$, where $F_g$ is a curve of genus $g$ and $\tau$ is an involution acting on $F_2$ as an elliptic involution and on $F_3$ as a fixed-point free involution, see \cite{CCML98, Pir02, HP02}.

-The classification of surfaces isogenous to a product of curves is due to Bauer, Catanese, Grunewald \cite{BCG08} for $p_g=q=0$, to Carnovale, Polizzi \cite{CP09} for $p_g=q=1$ and to Penegini \cite{Penegini} for $p_g=q=2$.

-The aim of this paper is to generalize the methods, developed for surfaces by the mentioned authors, to higher dimensions.
+In particular surfaces $S$ isogenous to a product of curves with $\chi(\OH_S)=1$ (equivalently $p_g(S)=q(S)$) are completely classified, see \cite{BCG08, CP09,penegini,CCML98, Pir02, HP02, Be82}.